WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 ### Objectives ###

 In this hands-on lab, you will learn how to:
+- Create a new Virtual Machine from a gallery image
 - Configure Virtual Networking
-- Deploy a Domain Controller
-- Create new Virtual Machines in the Domain
+- Promote the Virtual Machine to the first Domain Controller in a new forest.

 <a name="Prerequisites"></a>
 ### Prerequisites ###